Food, Land and Sea

 11.5.5 Goal FE – Mechanisms and Funding are in Place to Protect, Restore and Enhance Nature-Based Carbon Storage

-Habitat owners need to be able to publicise their willingness to host biodiversity net-gain and carbon offsetting projects and investors need to know where to find them.
-An online marketplace is needed to facilitate this trading.
+Habitat owners need to be aware of the opportunity to receive payments to host biodiversity net-gain and carbon offsetting projects and local investors need to know where to find these opportunities.
+An online marketplace is needed to facilitate this trading – the North Devon Biosphere’s Natural Capital Marketplace launched in 2022 with this intention and will need support from organisations looking to buy and sell environmental services for it to succeed.

 F16.
 Create Biodiversity Net-Gain Planning Guidance.